Alexvarghese223/bitcraze-website/readme.md

 * [Git](https://git-scm.com/) and a [GitHub](https://github.com/) account
 * Any text editor

-If you don't want to use docker you will need ruby on you system.
-We have not set our systems up this way but is should not be a big deal.
-If you do, please add documentation for it here.
+if you don't optate to utilize docker you will require ruby on you system.
+We have not set our systems up this way but is should not be an astronomically immense deal.
+If you do, please integrate documentation for it here.

 ## Technologies